tedneward/Azgaarnoth/Creatures/Demons.md

 * Slime.
 Surfaces within 6 miles of the lair are frequently covered by a thin film of slime, which is slick and sticks to anything that touches it.
 * If Juiblex dies, these effects fade over the course of 1d10 days.

 ---

-## Lolth
-The Demon Queen of Spiders is the evil matron of the drow.
-Her every thought is touched by malice, and the depth of her viciousness can surprise even her most faithful priestesses.
-She directs her faithful while she weaves plots across the worlds of the Material Plane, looking forward to the time when her drow followers bring those worlds under her control.

-Lolth appears as a lithe, imperious drow matriarch when she manifests to her followers in the mortal realm, which she does with unusual frequency.
-When battle breaks out -- or if she has a reason to remind her followers to fear her -- Lolth's lower body transforms into that of a huge demonic spider, whose spike-tipped legs and mandibles tear foes apart.

----

-## Orcus
-Known as the Demon Prince of Undeath and the Blood Lord, the demon lord Orcus is worshiped by the undead and by living creatures that channel the power of undeath.
-A brooding and nihilistic entity, Orcus yearns to make the multiverse a place of death and darkness, forever unchanging except by his will.

-The Demon Prince of Undeath is a foul and corpulent creature, with a humanoid torso, powerful goat legs, and the desiccated head of a ram.
-His sore-ridden body stinks of disease, but his decaying head and glowing red eyes are as a creature already dead.
-Great black bat wings sprout from his back, stirring reeking air as he moves.

-Orcus wields a malevolent artifact known as the Wand of Orcus, a mace-like rod topped by a humanoid skull.
-He surrounds himself with undead, and living creatures not under his control are anathema to him.

----

-## Yeenoghu
-Known as the Gnoll Lord and the Beast of Butchery, the demon lord Yeenoghu hungers for slaughter and senseless destruction.
-Gnolls are his mortal instruments, and he drives them to ever-greater atrocities in his name.
-Delighting in sorrow and hopelessness, the Gnoll Lord yearns to turn the world into a wasteland in which the last surviving gnolls tear each other apart for the right to feast upon the dead.

-Yeenoghu appears as a huge, scarred gnoll with a spiky crest of black spines, and eyes that burn with emerald flame.
-His armor is a patchwork of shields and breastplates claimed from fallen foes, and decorated by those foes' flayed skins.
-Yeenoghu can summon a triple flail he calls the Butcher, which he wields to deadly effect or wills to fly independently into battle as he tears foes apart with teeth and claws.

-***Summon Demon (1/Day).*** The demon chooses what to summon and attempts a magical summoning.
-A marilith has a 50 percent chance of summoning 1d6 vrocks, 1d4 hezrous, 1d3 glabrezus, 1d2 nalfeshnees, or one marilith.
-A nalfeshnee has a 50 percent chance of summoning 1d4 vrocks, 1d3 hezrous, 1d2 glabrezus, or one nalfeshnee.
-A vrock has a 30 percent chance of summoning 2d4 dretches or one vrock.
-A yochlol has a 50 percent chance of summoning one yochlol.
-A summoned demon appears in an unoccupied space within 60 feet of its summoner, acts as an ally of its summoner, and can't summon other demons.
-It remains for 1 minute, until it or its summoner dies, or until its summoner dismisses it as an action.

----